 This course provides an introduction to network and computer security.
 Topics such as ethics, security policies, legal issues, vulnerability testing tools, firewalls, and operating system hardening will be discussed.
 Students will receive a deeper understanding of network operations and protocols through traffic capture and protocol analysis.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
-(Prerequisite: IST 1143 Principles of Information Security and IST 1223 Network Components)
+(Prerequisite: Instructor approved)